 Pigs can just about any and all kinds of grain, and it is a staple item that will provide them with vitamins, minerals, and plenty of calories.

-Also important for farmers, it tends to be cheap!
+Also important for farmers, this is a cheap way to feed your pigs!
 Although grains don’t have everything a pig needs, they are reliable mainstays in the diet of any herd.

 Corn is one of the standout items in a pig’s diet, and is included in almost every commercial food mix you can find.
 It provides plenty of energy and some essential vitamins and minerals, making it an ideal food for pigs.

 However, not all pigs can eat corn.
 In fact, some farmers believe that feeding corn to pigs can actually be harmful.
 This is because corn is a high-starch food, and pigs can’t digest it as easily as other animals.